Mitch Milbauer

 Biography

-Mitch is a documentary filmmaker focused on telling dynamic, visually-driven stories at the intersection of environmental change and human experience.
-His work explores how climate change shapes—and is shaped by—outdoor recreation, from high-alpine terrain to coastal waters.
-Drawing on a background in mountain sports and wilderness exploration, Mitch has filmed surfing along the Chilean coastline, technical skiing and climbing in the Tetons, and remote bikepacking expeditions across diverse landscapes.
-He is currently pursuing an MFA in Science and Natural History Filmmaking at Montana State University and working toward his AMGA Ski Guide Certification.
+Mitch is a Documentary Filmmaker, Cinematographer, and Colorist focused on telling visually-driven stories at the intersection adventure sports and human experience.
+Part of his work also examines how climate change shapes and is shaped by outdoor recreation, from high-alpine terrain to coastal waters.
+Drawing on a background in mountain sports and expedition experience, Mitch has filmed surfing along the Chilean coastline, technical skiing and climbing in the Tetons, and remote bikepacking expeditions across diverse landscapes.
+He is currently pursuing an MFA in Science and Natural History Filmmaking at Montana State University, training toward his AMGA Ski Guide Certification, and practicing the art of adequate surfing.

 Artist Statement